-- Deliberations Regarding the Purchase, Exchange, Lease, Sale, or Value of Real Property - Section 551.072 - a.
-U. T. Brownsville: Discussion and appropriate action regarding authorization to purchase approximately 4.79 unimproved acres in three separate parcels located at the south end of Ringgold Street and its intersection with East 25th Street along the east and west sides of the elevated U.S. Highways 77/83, Brownsville, Cameron County, Texas, from the Texas Department of Transportation (TxDoT), for a purchase price not to exceed fair market value as established by an independent appraisal for use for future planned campus expansion, and to enter into a multiple use agreement with TxDoT for the shared use of approximately 6.71 unimproved acres that are contiguous to the 4.79 acres and beneath the elevated section of U.S. Highways 77/83 to control access to other campus land b.
-U. T. Brownsville: Discussion and appropriate action regarding authorization to purchase approximately 23 unimproved acres being out of the Espiritu Santo Grant Share 19 and Veteran's Subdivision Phase 1, Reserve Areas A and/or B, located immediately east of U.S. Highways 77/83 on the north side of East Avenue, Brownsville, Cameron County, Texas, from Mr. Abraham Galonsky and Mr. Israel Lizka, their successors or assigns, for a purchase price not to exceed fair market value as established by independent appraisals for use for future planned campus expansion for U. T. Brownsville, and resolution regarding parity debt c.
-U. T. Brownsville: Discussion and appropriate action regarding authorization to purchase approximately 3 unimproved acres being Lot 1, Block 1, and Reserve Area B, Veteran's Subdivision Phase 1, Brownsville, Cameron County, Texas, from SSP Partners, Inc., a Texas corporation, for a purchase price not to exceed fair market value as established by independent appraisals for use for future planned campus expansion for U. T. Brownsville, and resolution regarding parity debt
+U. T. Brownsville: Authorization to purchase approximately 4.79 unimproved acres in three separate parcels located at the south end of Ringgold Street and its intersection with East 25th Street along the east and west sides of the elevated U.S. Highways 77/83.
+Brownsville, Cameron

+- 1b.
+U. T. Brownsville: Authorization to purchase approximately 23 unimproved acres being out of the Espiritu Santo Grant Share 19 and Veteran's Subdivision Phase 1, Reserve Areas A and/or B, located immediately east of U.S. Highways 77/83 on the north side of East Avenue, Brownsville, Cameron County, Texas, from Mr. Abraham Galonsky and Mr. Israel Lizka, their successors or assigns, for a purchase price not to exceed fair market value as established by independent appraisals for use for future planned campus expansion for U. T. Brownsville - 1c.
+U. T. Brownsville: Authorization to purchase approximately 3 unimproved acres being Lot 1, Block 1, and Reserve Area B, Veteran's Subdivision Phase 1, Brownsville, Cameron County, Texas, from SSP Partners, Inc., a Texas corporation, for a purchase price not to exceed fair market value as established by independent appraisals for use for future planned campus expansion for U. T. Brownsville - 1d.
+U. T. Brownsville: Authorization to purchase approximately 3.2 unimproved acres being Lots 6, 8, and 9, Block 2, University Park Subdivision, Unit # 1, Brownsville, Cameron County, Texas, from Canlong Investments, Ltd., a Texas limited partnership, for a purchase price not to exceed fair market value as established by independent appraisals for use for future planned campus expansion for U. T. Brownsville